canadaprogrammer/edx-first-ios-app/README.md

     - View disappeared
 - View Did Load
   - The most common function is viewDidLoad, which runs when the View Controller is loaded
-  - Generally this function is used to programmatically initialise the View Controller
+  - Generally this function is used to programmatically initialize the View Controller
     - Set up values, connect to resources, etc.
 - Overriding
   - One think to be aware of is that as we are overloading each of these functions, you must call the superclass initialiser within them when you do so